The Missing Cross to Purity

 Be at unity among yourselves,

-For you know that cursed spirit that made rents
+For you know that cursed spirit which made rents

 and got into the affections and uppermost part of people,